 Graduate Certificate in Forensic and Crime Scene Investigations

-The Certificate in Forensic Crime Scene Investigation (FCSI) is designed to prepare individuals to enter the field of forensic crime scene investigation and for those currently in the field as law enforce personnel, criminal investigators, evidence technicians, forensic nurses, prosecutors, attorneys, judges and other members of the multidisciplinary team involved in criminal investigation who would like to further develop their skills and expertise.
+The Certificate in Forensic and Crime Scene Investigation (FCSI) is designed to prepare individuals to enter the field of forensic and crime scene investigation, and for those currently in the field as law enforcement personnel, criminal investigators, evidence technicians, forensic nurses, prosecutors, attorneys, judges, and other members of the multidisciplinary team involved in criminal investigation who would like to further develop their skills and expertise.

 Program Learning Outcomes